 The standard rule of thumb for retirees is to take income from taxable accounts first, then from tax-deferred traditional IRAs and 401(k)s next, and letting Roth IRAs compound tax-free indefinitely.
 This lets traditional IRAs and 401(k)s grow tax-deferred until the required distribution age of 72.

 Another goal of retirement distribution planning is to maintain a steady marginal tax rate year over year.
-It is important to be mindful of the funding source for larger periodic purchases — such as anew car or retirement home — and whether to take from taxable or tax-free sources.
+It is important to be mindful of the funding source for larger periodic purchases — such as a new car or retirement home — and whether to take from taxable or tax-free sources.

 Of course, other factors can change where you withdraw.
-Your retirement age is a key consideration, along with your estate planning goals, and when you claim Social Security.
+Your retirement age is a key consideration, along with your estate planning goals and when you claim Social Security.
 An Emerj360 professional can help you make the best decision for your situation.

 3. Consolidate

 You might have different pockets of money in different places — an investment account with one advisor, a retirement plan with a past employer, etc. We recommend consolidating assets under one advisor, making investments easier and more efficient to track and manage, which tends to produce better outcomes.
+For example, there are several options for rolling over previous 401(k) accounts.

 4. Make Sense of Medicare